sekka1/managedkube.com/_posts/2019-01-11-lowering-kubernetes-costs.md

 ## Conclusion: you can lower cloud costs by 50-70% for your Kubernetes clusters

 You can use all of the tools both independently and together to dramatically lower your Kubernetes costs.
-Follow these steps to achieve these results:
+In summary, for best results:
 1. Understand your cloud spend today and identify the biggest drivers of costs
-2. Determine which of the available tools describes above are most helpful to driving down your costs
+2. Determine which of the available tools described above are most helpful to driving down your costs
 3. Don't forget to address the tradeoffs of the above tools so your clusters are stable